thaabomb/autocross-notes/README.md

 I need to keep both hands on the wheel.
 I spent too much time with my right hand on the shifter.

+I was attempting to negotiate a hairpin turn and the car was understeering really bad and I'm not sure why.
+I was turning hard and flooring it but I was at low RPM in 2nd gear so the car wasn't accelerating very much.
+I'd like to better understand this understeer and prevent it from happening again.

 # Notes from watching Evolution-Autocrosser on YouTube
 You must backside the slalom cones.